 Images added to site-wide banner images (added within Site Styles) can repeat, display at the banner height or width, or fill the container completely.

-How you control background image cropping depends on which version of Squarespace your site is on.
+How you control background image or video cropping depends on which version of Squarespace your site is on.

 Background images can repeat, display at the browser height or width, or fill the browser screen completely.

 - Use Site Styles to choose how the banner image displays.

 - See our troubleshooting tips for help with mobile display.